-(Pocket-lint) - Microsoft Flight Simulator is a beautiful game if you have a beefy machine to run it on ultra-high settings.
-The planes and the surrounding environments are magnificent.
+(Pocket-lint) - Microsoft Flight Simulator is a beautiful game whether you're playing it on PC or on Xbox Series X or S. The planes and the surrounding environments are magnificent.

 If you've taken to the skies and want to snap a few photos of your destinations, then there are a few different ways to do it, though it's not as simple as you might first think.
 We've got the tips to help you on your way to incredible snaps.